 - 1. The Ocean SAMP area is located at the boundary region of two biogeographic provinces, also known as eco-regions-the Acadian to the north and the Virginian to the south (see Section 200 for descriptions)-with direct, broad connection to the Atlantic Ocean.
 The dynamic oceanography of the Ocean SAMP area, coupled with its geologic history and geographic juxtaposition, shapes the nature and dynamics of the existing benthic communities.
 Although there have been several surveys of the benthic fauna, and recently some detailed studies in selected areas, most done in impacted areas such as dredge material disposal sites, there is relatively little contemporary information on benthic communities.
 Consequently, our understanding of spatial and temporal dynamics, and the implications for ecosystem functioning, are somewhat rudimentary as well as fragmented. - 2.
 The benthic environment is an important element of coastal marine ecosystems.
 The benthos provides structure for myriad organisms, such as polychaetes and amphipods, to colonize the substrate, add organic matter to the sediments, and provide a source of food for benthic invertebrates and fishes.
 The benthos also plays an important role in nutrient cycling within marine systems.
-The benthic environment is further used in the disposal of wastes, and the Ocean SAMP benthos has functioned in this capacity as a site for the disposal of dredged materials from Narragansett Bay.
-The Ocean SAMP area was also the site of an oil spill, and though the scale of the spill was small, it was considered locally to be a significant disturbance event. - 3.
+The benthic environment often plays an important role is further used in the disposal of wastes, and the Ocean SAMP benthos has functioned in this capacity as a site for the disposal of dredged materials from Narragansett Bay.
+Block Island SoundThe Ocean SAMP area was also the site of an oil spill, and though the scale of the spill was small, it was considered locally to be a significant disturbance event. - 3.
 Benthic communities in the Ocean SAMP area are largely dominated by various species of benthic, tube-dwelling amphipods.
 The bivalve Nucula, as well as various species of polychaetes, mysids and cumaceans, fill out benthic community species composition.
 Rhode Island Sound and Block Island Sound share many species, but directed experimental work needs to be done to test for differences in dominant species and overall community make up between these two ecosystems.
 Such research would also provide input to sediment type-species relationships, which at present are only tenuously known.
-Having this information would greatly assist in a better understanding of the ecology of the region, and could be a start towards the development of ground-truthed benthic habitat maps for the Ocean SAMP area. - 4.
-Several contemporary side-scan surveys have been made in Rhode Island Sound in relation to dredged materials site monitoring (Battelle 2003c), and also independently by the U.S. Geological Survey (McMullen et al. 2007; 2008).
-There was also a survey that was conducted in the western portion of Block Island Sound (Poppe et al. 2006).
-These side-scan surveys reveal high resolution details of the sedimentary patch structure of the sea floor in
+Having this information would greatly assist in a better understanding of the ecology of the region, and could be a start towards the development of ground-truthed benthic habitat maps for the Ocean SAMP area. - 2.
+The benthic environment is an important element of coastal marine ecosystems.
+The benthos provides structure for myriad organisms, such as polychaetes and amphipods, to colonize the substrate, add organic matter to the sediments, and provide a source of food for benthic invertebrates and fishes.
+The benthos also plays an important role in nutrient cycling within marine systems.
+The benthic environment often plays an important role in the disposal of wastes, and the Ocean SAMP benthos has functioned in this capacity as a site for the disposal of dredged materials from Narragansett Bay.
+Block Island Sound was also the site of an oil spill, and though the scale of the spill was small, it was considered locally to be a significant disturbance event.